masamarux/find-a-friend-api/README.md

 This is a Node.js API that provides an API for adopt a pet service.
 The application uses TypeScript, Docker, and PostgreSQL.

+## Functional Requirements
+- [x] Should be possible to create a pet
+- [x] Should be possible to fetch all the pets avaliable to adopt in a city
+- [x] Should be possible to filter pet by it's particularities
+- [x] Should be possible to get details of a pet for adoption
+- [x] Should be possible to register as an ORG
+- [x] Should be possible to login as an ORG

+## Non-Functional Requirements
+- [x] The data must be persisted in a Postgres database
+- [x] The files must have to be stored in AWS S3
+- [x] Password must be cryptographed
+- [x] The user must be authenticated with JWT
+- [x] The auth system have to use RBAC
+- [x] The page size must be 10 items by default
+- [x] The aplication must have unit tests
+- [x] The aplication must have tests end to end
+- [x] The aplication must throw custom errors
+- [x] The aplication must have logs
+- [x] The input data must be validated on controllers

+## Business Rules
+- [x] To fetch pets for adoption, it must inform city info
+- [x] An ORG need to have a address and whatsapp phone number
+- [x] A pet have to be linked with an ORG  Um pet deve estar ligado a uma ORG
+- [x] The user how wants to adopt will contact the ORG via whatsapp
+- [x] All filter, besides city, are optional
+- [x] An ORG has to be ADMIN to access the aplication by login

 ## Prerequisites
 - Docker and Docker Compose installed on your machine
 - Node.js and npm/yarn/pnpm installed on your machine